 Fluorescent streptavidin conjugates are widely used in fluorescence imaging to detect biotinylated antibodies, ligands and DNA probes for in situ

 hybridization techniques, immunohistochemistry and multicolor flow cytometry.
-We offer a comprehensive portfolio of fluorescent streptavidin labeled with iFluor® dyes, mFluor™ dyes, phycobiliproteins and tandem dyes, and more.
-Benefits of our iFluor® streptavidin conjugates include exceptionally bright fluorescence, excellent photostability and pH insensitive fluroescence over a wide molar range.
+We offer a comprehensive portfolio of fluorescent streptavidin labeled with iFluor® dyes, mFluor™ dyes, phycobiliproteins, tandem dyes, and more.
+Benefits of our iFluor® streptavidin conjugates include exceptionally bright fluorescence, excellent photostability, and pH insensitive fluorescence over a wide molar range.

 iFluor® Streptavidin Conjugates

-Streptavidin conjugates labeled with iFluor® dyes exhibit exceptionally bright and photostable fluorescence, outperforming Alexa Fluor® and other spectrally similar conjugtes. iFluor® streptavidin conjugates are designed for use in a variety of cell analysis and protein analysis applications including imaging, flow cytometry and fluorescent western blotting.
+Streptavidin conjugates labeled with iFluor® dyes exhibit exceptionally bright and photostable fluorescence, outperforming Alexa Fluor® and other spectrally similar conjugates. iFluor® streptavidin conjugates are designed for various cell analysis and protein analysis applications, including imaging, flow cytometry, and fluorescent western blotting.
 As a precaution, avoid using blue fluorescent streptavidin conjugates when detecting low abundance targets.
-Blue fluorescent dyes have lower fluorescence and can experience higher non-specific background than other dyes.
+Blue fluorescent dyes have lower fluorescence and can experience a higher non-specific background than other dyes.
 Learn More

 Table 10. iFluor-Streptavidin Conjugates For Imaging and Flow Cytometry